01 of 09

 02 of 09

 Pink is a fun color, and it plays well with others.
-For a good example of how to use a pink-plus-another palette, take a look at this lively bedroom designed by Regan Billingsley Interiors.
-A combination of soft and bold shades of pink keep the room hopping, but the accents of grayish-blue add a touch of calm that chases away overload.
+Try using a pink-plus-another palette.
+Soft shades of pink keep the room hopping and the accents of grayish-blue add a touch of calm.
 The touches of metallic decor on the walls bring in a bit of glamour as well.
-When decorating with a lot of pink plus another color in the master bedroom, it’s a... good idea to find a neutral base color--such as white—to keep the look mature.Continue to 3 of 9 below.
+When decorating with a lot of pinks plus another color in the master bedroom, it’s a good idea to find a neutral base color—such as white—to keep the look mature.Continue to 3 of 9 below.

 03 of 09